CPSECapstone/k8s-demo/README.md

 ### **Design principles**
 Now that we understand the motivation for container orchestration in general, let's spend some time to discuss the motivating design principles behind Kubernetes.
-- Declarative:
+- Declarative

-    - The most important design principle in Kubernetes is that we simply define the desired state of our system and let Kubernetes automation work to ensure that the actual state of the system reflects these desires.
+    The most important design principle in Kubernetes is that we simply define the desired state of our system and let Kubernetes automation work to ensure that the actual state of the system reflects these desires.

 - Distributed

     Kubernetes is designed to provide the infrastructural layer for distributed systems, yielding clean abstractions to build applications on top of a collection of machines (collectively known as a cluster).